heroku/kafka-packaging-scripts/README.md

      to get the files into the target layout.
-   * For deb/rpm, make sure you rebase/cherry-pick against the updated `archive` branch, then update new files/sections of files (in particular the Makefile, spec files for RPM and the a few files under debian/ for debian.
+   * For deb/rpm, make sure you rebase/cherry-pick against the updated `archive` branch, then update new files/sections of files (in particular the Makefile, spec files for RPM and the a few files under `debian/` for debian).
 You'll need to work in VMs to get the build running.
 Unfortunately these are difficult to include in the repositories because of restrictions on what files can be included in the source tree when doing packaging.
-I suggest using Vagrant to pull up the VMs (a simple default Vagrantfile for the right OS should just work), then use the scripts under `build/` in this repository to understand the required sequence of commands.
+I suggest using Vagrant to pull up the VMs (a simple default Vagrantfile for the right OS should just work), then use the scripts under [build/](build/) in this repository to understand the required sequence of commands.
 You'll want the Vagrantfile ***outside*** of your source tree.
 One easy way to do this is to use a Vagrantfile with two VMs (deb and rpm) one level higher than your checkout of the repository, so